 This procedure is performed for proximal tubal occlusion (where the tube meets the uterus).
 Guided by hysteroscopy or fluoroscopy, doctors insert a catheter through the cervix, uterus and into the fallopian tube.
-This is non surgical procedure and has a 60% pregnancy success rate.
+This is a minimally-invasive surgical procedure that has a 60% pregnancy success rate.

-Reversal of a tubal ligation is a surgical procedure that is done with the assistance of a microscope and is generally performed in a hospital setting or outpatient surgical facility.
+Reversal of a tubal ligation, known as tubal reanastomosis, is a surgical procedure that is done with the assistance of a microscope and is generally performed in a hospital setting or outpatient surgical facility under general anesthesia.
 The surgeon removes the portion of the fallopian tube that was tied or cauterized in the original surgery and reattaches the two ends to make a complete tube.
 This procedure has a 75% pregnancy success rate.

 During surgery doctors may clip away adhesions from the fallopian tubes, ovaries and uterus so the reproductive organs can move freely once again.